 Residential water heating products affected by the new 2015 Energy Conservation Standards include gas-fired, oil-fired, electric, instantaneous gas-fired, and instantaneous Electric Water Heaters.

-To meet the new DOE regulations on energy efficency, Tankless condensing heaters go beyond the requirements and provide an average of 22 percent more energy efficiency than that of a tank type heater.
+To meet the new DOE regulations on energy efficiency, tankless water heaters go beyond the requirements and provide an average of 22 percent more energy-efficient than the tank-type heater.

-Keep in mind that without a proper water softening system, Tankless Heaters are required to be serviced once a year to clear calcium buildup.
+Keep in mind that without a proper water softening system, tankless water heaters are required to be serviced once a year to clear calcium buildup.

 Tankless water heaters are more popular than ever.
 They offer long-term savings, are more eco-friendly, and best of all – they offer an endless supply of hot water on-demand.
 However, it can be overwhelming to understand how tankless water heaters work, what it takes to install them in your house and select the water heater you want to buy.
 Our plumbers have put together this handy guide to help you through the tankless water heater learning curve.
 If you’re still comparing options, you also might want to check out our guides for Tank Style Water Heaters.

 (Licensed, Bonded, & Insured) Plumbing License # 1000534